 According to the National Institute on Drug Abuse, more than 115 people in the U.S. die each day after overdosing on opiates.

 Late in 2017, the Kentucky General Assembly passed a law meant to decrease the number of doctor prescriptions of opioids.
 This law prevents doctors from prescribing more than a three-day supply of painkillers.
 (There are a few exceptions.)
 The law also increased penalties for trafficking in opiates.

 Some drugs blend an opiate with an over-the-counter medicine such as ibuprofen or acetaminophen.
 These “partial synthetics” are called opioids.
 Like opiates, opioids come in many forms.
 Common opioids include Vicodin, OxyContin, and Percocet.

-If you find yourself addicted to any of these substances, don’t wait, contact our opiate addiction rehab center in Louisville Kentucky today where you will be able to speak with one of our addiction specialst that will help you develop an effective and comprehensive plan for your treatment.
+If you find yourself addicted to any of these substances, don’t wait, contact our opiate rehab center in Louisville, Kentucky today where you will be able to speak with one of our addiction specialist that will help you develop an effective and comprehensive plan for your treatment.

 Withdrawal from opiates can produce symptoms just hours after the last dose.
 These symptoms can last for weeks.

 - Muscle cramping

 - Strong cravings for opiates